-For most people, finding out you're pregnant with twins is a shock, but for us, it was a calculated risk that paid off big time!
-After three rounds of failed reciprocal IVF, we got the call we had been waiting on - not just one, but TWO perfect little girls on the way!
+For most people, finding out you're pregnant with twins is quite a shock.
+But for us, it was a calculated risk that paid off big time!
+After three rounds of failed reciprocal IVF, we finally got the news we had been waiting on for SO long - not just one, but TWO perfect little girls on the way!

 The next 9 days are a blur but ones we will never forget.
-We were told that Kaylen might not make it out of the delivery room and for nine whole days she fought to beat Hydrops.
+We were first told that Kaylen would probably not make it out of the womb.
+Then we were told that she might not make it out of the delivery room.
+But for nine whole days she defied the odds and fought to beat Hydrops.
 We met with the Medical Director and NICU team for rounds every day, each day partnering with them to search for a solution.

 The next 54 days we met daily with the same team about Kamdyn and her progress.
 Besides being tiny and 10 weeks premature, she was otherwise healthy and just needed time to grow!

 On day 63, we broke out of the NICU.
 Excited to finally take our girl home, but sad to leave the NICU family that we had grown to love over the past 3 months.